The origins of BJJ

 13.

-In January 1917, a 14-year-old Carlos Gracie witnessed one of Maeda’s demonstrations in Belem and, awestruck by the effectiveness of Maeda’s grappling, decided to learn Judo.
-He was accepted by Maeda as a student and would ultimately bring the art – then also known as “Kano-Ryu Ju-Jitsu” – to be rebranded as Gracie Jiu-Jitsu – to his new home city of Rio de Janeiro.
+In January 1917, a 14-year-old Carlos Gracie witnessed one of Maeda’s demonstrations in Belém.
+Awestruck by the effectiveness of Maeda’s grappling, he decided to learn Judo.

 14.